-- (e) The amount of vehicle parking, its location and layout; - (f) Location of buildings on the site; - (g) Hours of operation; and - (h) Integration between the proposed building and other consents with Outline Development Plans relevant to the site.

-Any traffic generated by land use activities within Sticky Forest (Section 2 of 5 Block XIV Lower Wanaka Survey District) seeking to access and use roads within the Northlake Special Zone.
+- (e) The amount of vehicle parking, its location and layout; - (f) Location of buildings on the site; - (g) Hours of operation; and - (h) Integration between the proposed building and other consents with Outline Development Plans relevant to the site. - Any motorized vehicular traffic generated by land useresidential, commercial or forestry activities within Sticky Forest (Section 2 of 5 Block XIV Lower Wanaka Survey District) seeking to access and use roads within the Northlake Special Zone.